 Sanitising means adding a disinfectant such as chlorine into the water to kill bacteria.
-Without sanitising the water properly, you are putting the users health at risk and also potentially voiding the warranty of your spa pool.
+Without sanitising the water properly, you are putting the users health at risk and also potentially voiding the warranty of your swim spa.

-Whether we like it or not, every time a spa pool is used, bacteria gets into the water along with oils and dirt.
+Whether we like it or not, every time a swim spa is used, bacteria gets into the water along with oils and dirt.
 Without proper sanitising, bacteria will grow quickly and will turn the water into a foul smelling, discouloured and potentially dangerous environment.

-To further help eliminate bacteria, your spa pool may also be equipped with automatic sanitising systems such as an ozone generator and/or a U.V system.
+To further help eliminate bacteria, your swim spa may also be equipped with automatic sanitising systems such as an ozone generator and/or a U.V system.
 These powerful systems will virtually kill all bacteria that passes through them, however bacteria can multiply quickly and hide in places they can't reach such as deep within the pipes.

-So in order to make sure all bacteria in the spa pool is removed, you must also use a small amount of primary sanitiser such as Chlorine (included in a 'Water Care Startup Kit').
+So in order to make sure all bacteria in the swim spa is removed, you must also use a small amount of primary sanitiser such as Chlorine (included in a 'Water Care Starter Kit').

-Chlorine comes in a powder form which is added manually by sprinkling into the spa pool while the jets are on.
-If you're adding more than a few teaspoons you should always dissolve in a bucket of water first, before adding.
+Chlorine comes in a powder form which is added manually by dissolving into a bucket of warm water first, then pouring into the swim spa while the jets are switched on.